ganitVarsha/carPoolingApp/README.md

     - Used Lavacharts http://lavacharts.com/#install
     - Keep the usage via $lava only and pass the variables to view as required

+13. Created Settings update pages and redirections updated for form submition and form opening

 Note:
 1. To store git credentials: git config credential.helper store
 2. Added meld as difftool and mergetool on git , Download meld and run following commands